You know a storm is big when it has a name and the authorities are telling you to stay home from all responsibilities.

-Long after the dessert had been consumed and the taste of rum rubbed away with my toothbrush I was woken by the trembling tree an hour earlier than my alarm I tried to fall back to sleep.
+Long after this dessert had been consumed and the taste of rum rubbed away with my toothbrush, I was woken by the trembling tree an hour earlier than my alarm I tried to fall back to sleep.
 Holding my eyes tightly shut and wishing the sound away.

 Almost ready to step out the door and my boss advises me he’s stuck with no trains running.
 The tube was a squeeze and the wind is still howling around corners, but this storm didn’t do as much damage as expected and last night that tree lost a bunch of leaves, but was almost fully intact when day broke.

-Heat the sugar, butter, salt and cinnamon on medium-low, stirring until the sugar is dissolved.
+Place the sugar, butter and ground cinnamon in a heavy frying pan or skillet on medium-low heat, stirring until the sugar is dissolved.

 Lay the sliced bananas in the pan, stirring the bananas as they soften and ensuring they are cooked evenly.